Skip to content

-How can I troubleshoot local storage issues in Aurora PostgreSQL-Compatible instances?
+How do I troubleshoot local storage issues in my Aurora PostgreSQL-Compatible DB instances?

 1

-I want to learn how to troubleshoot and resolve local storage issues caused by temporary tables, log files, and other factors in my Amazon Aurora PostgreSQL-Compatible database instances.
+I want to troubleshoot temporary tables, log files, and other factors that cause local storage issues in my Amazon Aurora PostgreSQL-Compatible Edition DB instances.

-• Local storage for each Aurora instance in the cluster, based on the instance class.
-This storage size is bound to the instance class and can be changed only if you move to a larger DB instance class.
+The local storage size is bound to the instance class.
+You can change the storage size only if you move to a larger DB instance class.
 To store error logs and temporary files, Aurora PostgreSQL-Compatible uses local storage.
-For non-T class instance types, logs are written onto a dedicated volume that is cleaned automatically.
-For more information, see Temporary storage limits for Aurora PostgreSQL.
+For non-T class instance types, the system writes logs onto a dedicated volume that the system automatically cleans.

 Resolution